kevintrankt/smart-mirror-readme/README.md

 ## [Voice Enabled Smart Mirror](https://github.com/kevintrankt/smart-mirror-readme)
+The Voice Enabled Smart Mirror is a smart home project that allows information to be seen through a mirror.
+The Smart Mirror features customizable widgets, multi-user support, Amazon Alexa integration, facial recognition, and gesture based interaction.
 This README will provide users with the steps and tools needed to set up their own Voice Enabled Smart Mirror.
 ### Table of Contents

  - Repositories